All Episodes

 And this is where I go back.

-This is where I go back, Sean, this idea of the untouchables.
+This is where I go back, Sean, to this idea of the untouchables.

 This has been a problem inside our bureaucracy for a long time.

-This is almost like kind of like a Pull it Bureau.
+This is almost like kind of like a pull-up bureau.

-I mean yes, for the first year of President Trump's administration, America had been held hostage, has been held hostage, not just by the Russians, but from people within that are basically in control trying to find a crime inside a special counsel.
+I mean, yes, for the first year of President Trump's administration, America has been held hostage, has been held hostage, not just by the Russians, but from people within that are basically in control, trying to find a crime inside a special counsel.

 Everybody has been laying out the facts out there, and there's nobody to check those people.

-It's like the Fox guarding the hen house, you know, and they're eating up all the hands.
+It's like the fox guarding the hen house, you know, and they're eating up all the hens.

-And just like Sydney said, and just like David said, if you look at this straight on its face, Sydney tried to report this.
+And just like Sidney said, and just like David said, if you look at this straight on its face, Sydney tried to report this.

 It goes to the Justice Department.

-Well, at that point, you know, you have Weisman in the Justice Department.
+Well, at that point, you know, you have Weissman in the Justice Department.

-He's just gonna push it over to the side, move that paper to the side, nothing to see here.
+He's just going to push it over to the side, move that paper to the side.

 Let him continue.

-And this is why Moeller brought him on board, because Muller knew exactly who Weissman was and knows exactly how Weissman operates.
+And this is why Mueller brought him on board, because Mueller knew exactly who Weissman was and knows exactly how Weissman operates.

-Mr. Hen Mr. Hennedy, You know, to support Sarah's point, you understand that before Sarah brought forward this letter, uh the order from Judge Sifton and the letter from Zachary Carter, the U.S. attorney in the Eastern District of New York, it had never seen the light of day.
+Mr. Hannity, you know, to support Sarah's point, do you understand that before Sarah brought forward this letter, the order from Judge Sifton, and the letter from Zachary Carter, the U.S. Attorney in the Eastern District of New York, it had never seen the light of day.

 It's unprecedented.

-The chief judge of the Eastern District of New York found, as you reported earlier, um Weissman's conduct to be have a myopic view of his obligations as a prosecutor to see the justice is done.
+The chief judge of the Eastern District of New York found, as you reported earlier, Weissman's conduct to be, I have a myopic view of his obligations as a prosecutor to see that justice is done.

-Um reprehensible conduct should be reported to the bar, and a letter from the U.S. attorney asking the chief judge to withdraw it because it could hurt Mr. Weissman's career.
+And a letter from the U.S. Attorney asking the chief judge to withdraw it because it could hurt Mr. Weissman's career.

 And then Chief Judge Sifton, who himself was a law and order guy, withdrew the order and substituted another one that left out Weissman's name.